 Critical Care Gallery (2017)

-The animals featured throughout our website are PACC911 alumni.
+See the Animals We've Saved This YearThe animals featured throughout our website are PACC911 alumni.
 With our help they have left behind extreme suffering and gone on to find loving homes and live happy lives.

 This gallery shares with you just some of the many animals rescued with help from our Critical Care Program during 2017.
 By reading these stories and seeing their photos you can see how PACC911 makes a powerful difference saving pet lives in our community.
 Click on each name to see each special case with their before-and-after images.
 When you scroll down you can read all about Liam, featured in the above picture.
 He was hit by a car and left mangled under a truck to die, but saved with our help.
 He now has a loving forever family.

 Our Critical Care Program is a very special component of our Medical Relief Program.
 These cases are all desperate animals that have been victims of cruelty, abuse or extreme medical neglect.
-To see how our entire Medical Relief Program works, along with sponsor recognition, go here All the rescue groups mentioned in these stories are PACC911 partners.
+To see how our entire Medical Relief Program works, along with sponsor recognition, go here.
+All the rescue groups mentioned in these stories are PACC911 partners.
 As part of our coalition they are eligible to request these special medical care grants.

 These souls were saved because someone decided to make a difference.
 Please get involved so we can continue on with our mission.
 It’s easy to do.
 In fact, it’s “one click” simple.
 After you view our gallery, just click to go back to the how you can help/donate section.